jonasmaziero/LibForro/readme.txt

 $ gfortran -O3 -c *.f90
 and
 $ ar cr libforro.a *.o *.mod
 To compile your main program using this library, copy libforro.a to your program's folder and use the command:
 $ gfortran -lblas -llapack -lforq libforro.a main.f90
 Even better, you can also copy the library to your computer's libraries folder, e.g. with:
 $ sudo cp libforro.a /usr/local/lib
 and use it, anywhere in your computer, via
 $ gfortran -lblas -llapack -lforq -lforro main.f90

 REMARK: The main tools available in LibForro are the same as those explained in Ref.
-[4].
+[4], whose associated code is available in https://github.com/jonasmaziero/LibForQ-v1.
 The only change we want to mention here was made in order to avoid some complications one may have when generating the static library using a module to share the options for the generators.
 In this new version of LibForro, we call the generators as explained in [4], but we add a new variable to the first position of all calling argument lists.